Top 10 Green Sorceries in Magic: The Gathering

 Which card do you prefer?

-But for now, as we eagerly await Magic's next sorcery-containing booster set, vote for your favorite entry and I'll see you at our next countdown!
+With several hundreds of potent spells left to explore, we'll undoubtedly tackle more awesome green sorceries in the future.
+But for now, as we eagerly await Wizards of the Coast's next expansion of emerald cards, vote for your favorite entry and I'll see you at our next MTG countdown!

 Questions & Answers